plai-group/ubc-cs-jekyll-theme/README.md

-This is the UBC faculty webpage template bitbucket repository.
+This is the UBC CS student/faculty academic webpage template repository.

 # Getting Started